hpe-dev-incubator/hpe-dev-portal/content/blog/ll-mesh-exploring-chat-service-and-factory-design-pattern.md

 }
 </style>

-In our previous blog post, we introduced **[LL-Mesh](https://developer.hpe.com/blog/ll-mesh-democratizing-gen-ai-through-open-source-innovation-1/)**, an **[open-source project](https://github.com/HewlettPackard/llmesh)** aimed at democratizing Generative AI (Gen AI).
+In our previous blog post, we introduced **[LLM Agentic Tool Mesh](https://developer.hpe.com/blog/ll-mesh-democratizing-gen-ai-through-open-source-innovation-1/)**, an **[open-source project](https://github.com/HewlettPackard/llmesh)** aimed at democratizing Generative AI (Gen AI).
 The initiative addresses both the technical complexity and organizational challenges of adopting Gen AI.
-The vision behind LL-Mesh is to make Gen AI accessible and beneficial to a broader audience, empowering users from diverse backgrounds to leverage cutting-edge AI technologies effortlessly.
+The vision behind LLM Agentic Tool Mesh is to make Gen AI accessible and beneficial to a broader audience, empowering users from diverse backgrounds to leverage cutting-edge AI technologies effortlessly.

-This blog dives deeper into one of LL-Mesh's core features: the **Chat Service**.
-The LL-Mesh platform provides a robust foundation for creating chat applications using Large Language Models (LLMs).
+This blog dives deeper into one of LLM Agentic Tool Mesh's core features: the **Chat Service**.
+The LLM Agentic Tool Mesh platform provides a robust foundation for creating chat applications using Large Language Models (LLMs).
 First, we'll detail its key services.
 Then, we’ll explore some code that illustrates how the **Factory Design Pattern** empowers it to handle diverse LLM integrations seamlessly.
-Finally, we’ll highlight some examples in the LL-Mesh repository that utilize the Chat Service, such as the **chatbot** application and **agentic tools**, showcasing the flexibility and practical applications of these services.
+Finally, we’ll highlight some examples in the LLM Agentic Tool Mesh repository that utilize the Chat Service, such as the **chatbot** application and **agentic tools**, showcasing the flexibility and practical applications of these services.

-## Key components of LL-Mesh's Chat Service
+## Key components of LLM Agentic Tool Mesh's Chat Service

 Let’s explore the key components and how they enable seamless integration of Gen AI into chat applications.